Declaration on accessibility

 Non-accessible content

-• The necessary alt text to explain images is almost fully available.
-However, often only the titles of the images are given, and no descriptions.
-The HfM is continuously working on adding descriptive alternative texts to the images on its more than 2,800 website pages.
+- The required ALT texts to explain images are almost all available.
+Often only titles are provided, but increasingly descriptions of the images are also being offered.
+The University of Music is continuously working on providing descriptive alternative texts for the images on its approximately 3,000 website subpages.

 Report barriers to access

-If you notice barriers to access on our website, or would like to receive information about how we are making it accessible, you can contact our online editorial team.
-We are very grateful for information and suggestions for improvement.
+If you notice any barriers on our pages or if you would like to receive information on the implementation of digital accessibility, you can contact the head of the press and editorial department.
+We would be very grateful to you for any information and suggestions for improvement.

 Enforcement Procedure